 Exactly how old no one is quite sure—several graves are unmarked—but recovered headstones date it back to as early as the 1840s.
 Many buried here were born into slavery, but other, later graves are those of World War I veterans and railroad workers who were not allowed to be buried in the same ground as their white counterparts.

-Pinehurst-San Sebastian is a place of lore and mystery; graves bear the practice of traditional African burial rituals, such as planting trees in lieu of erecting headstones to represent life after death, and leaving offerings of stones, seashells, and mementos from the deceased person’s life, all things meant to placate the souls of the departed and keep them from coming back to haunt the living.
+Pinehurst-San Sebastian is a place of lore and mystery; graves bear the practice of burial rituals tracing back to a number of African tribes, including planting trees in lieu of erecting headstones to represent life after death, and leaving offerings of stones, seashells, and mementos from the deceased person’s life, all things meant to placate the souls of the departed and keep them from coming back to haunt the living.

 Since the original property owner’s passing sometime in the 1960s, the upkeep of Pinehurst-San Sebastian has been virtually non-existent.
 Over the years, community-initiated clean-ups have provided short-term solutions to restoration, but without county funding and support, the cemeteries continue to fall into irreversible disrepair.